Post

 The Factory in clients/__init__.py

-We have three Protocols and (counting) five implementations.
+We have three Protocols and six implementations (one of them a stub).
 The last piece is the wiring: how does the rest of the codebase get the right implementation for the current configuration?

 There is exactly one place that knows this: backend/app/clients/__init__.py.